kannanjayachandran/Full-Stack-Data-Science/05. Python for Data Science/2. Pandas/Readme.md

 <h1 align="center" style="color: orange"> Pandas </h1>

-Pandas is a python library that makes working with “relational” or “labeled” data both easy and intuitive.
-While learning pandas always keep in mind that they are a type of specialized-complex-powerful dictionary.
+Pandas is a python library that makes working with “`relational`” or “`labeled`” data both easy and intuitive.

+While learning pandas always keep the following analogy in mind, that they are a type of specialized-complex-powerful dictionary.

 It is excellent for the following types of data:

-- Tabular data with heterogeneously-typed columns, as in an SQL table or Excel spreadsheet
+- Tabular data with heterogeneously-typed columns, as in an SQL table or Excel spreadsheet.

 - Ordered and unordered (not necessarily fixed-frequency) time series data.

-- Arbitrary matrix data (homogeneously typed or heterogeneous) with row and column labels
+- Arbitrary matrix data (homogeneously typed or heterogeneous) with row and column labels.

 - Any other form of observational / statistical data sets.
-The data need not be labeled at all to be placed into a pandas data structure
+The data need not be labeled at all to be placed into a pandas data structure.

 It provides two primary data structures: 1-Dimensional `Series` and 2-Dimensional `DataFrame`.
 Some things pandas does well are;